-The Water Quality Progarm is in the process of developing an online, interactive tool to help educate contractors, teachers and other community leaders by means of audience- specific informatoin to promote awareness of issues associated with water quality management within the Lower Tennessee River Watershed.
+The Water Quality Program is in the process of developing an online, interactive tool to help educate contractors, teachers and other community leaders by means of audience- specific information to promote awareness of issues associated with water quality management within the Lower Tennessee River Watershed.
 The site is currently under construction, as the project is continually evolving.

 Notice Of Special Meeting

-NOTICE IS HEREBY GIVEN, pursuant to T.C.A. paragraph 8-44-101d, et seq., as amended that the meetings of the STORM WATER REGULATIONS BOARD OF THE CITY OF CHATTANOOGA will be held on the third Monday of each month during 2012.
+NOTICE IS HEREBY GIVEN, pursuant to T.C.A. paragraph 8-44-101d, et seq., as amended that the meetings of the STORM WATER REGULATIONS BOARD OF THE CITY OF CHATTANOOGA will be held quarterly.
 Board meetings may be cancelled if no items have been submitted to the Water Quality Manager at least two (2) weeks in advance of the scheduled meeting.
-Meetings will be held at least quarterly to provide the program updates to the Board.
 Call in advance to confirm if a particular meeting is scheduled.
 Meetings begin at 3:00 p.m. in conference room 1-A, located on the first floor, of the Development Resource Center, 1250 Market Street, Chattanooga, Tennessee.

 All interested persons are invited to attend and express their views.
 For additional information, contact Mounir Y. Minkara, Water Quality Manager, Department of Public Works, 1250 Market Street, Second Floor, Chattanooga, Tennessee 37402.
 Telephone (423) 643-5877.

-This service serves as both a source of information (from curbside recycling and brush collection schedules to questions regarding traffic and parking citations and even community events) and a tool for reporting concerns (from illegal dumping to flooding).
+The pubilc information service "311" serves as both a source of information (from curbside recycling and brush collection schedules to questions regarding traffic and parking citations and even community events) and a tool for reporting concerns (from illegal dumping to flooding).
 Response times associated with requests & complaints received through this system vary, but are usually no longer than 72 hours for the Water Quality Program.